orta/pragmatic-testing/chapters/en-UK/ops/developer_operations_aka_automation.md

 #### Xcode Bots

 Xcode bots is still a bit of a mystery, though it looks like with it's second release it is now at a point where it is usable.
 I found them tricky to set up, and especially difficult to work with when working with a remote team and using code review.

 An Xcode bot is a service running on a Mac Mini, that periodically pings an external repoistory of code.
 It will download changes, run optional before and after scripts and then offer the results in a really beautiful user interface directly in Xcode.

 ### Services

 It's nice to have a Mac mini to hand, but it can be a lot of maintainace.
 Usually these are things you expect like profiles, certificates and signing.
 A lot of the time though it's problems with Apple's tooling.
-This could be Xcode shutting off halfway though a build, the Keychain locking up, the iOS simulator not launching or the Test Suite not loading.
+This could be Xcode shutting off halfway though a build, the Keychain locking up, the iOS simulator not launching or the test-suite not loading.
 For me, working at a company as an iOS developer I don't enjoy, nor want to waste time with issues like this.
 So I have a bias towards letting services deal with this for me.

 #### Travis CI